mui/material-ui/examples/gatsby-theme/README.md

 This is an alternative example to [`/examples/gatsby`](https://github.com/mui-org/material-ui/tree/next/examples/gatsby) leveraging [gatsby-theme-material-ui](https://github.com/hupe1980/gatsby-theme-material-ui/tree/next/packages/gatsby-theme-material-ui).
 The example bundles different Gatsby plugins into a single Gatsby theme.
 It trades less freedom for fewer boilerplate.

+Additionally, it adds `@material-ui/core` and it's peer dependencies.